What to Do If You Contribute Too Much to Your Roth IRA

 • You might contribute too much to your Roth IRA if your income takes an unexpected jump, making you ineligible for a full (or any) contribution.

-Why Excess Roth IRA Contributions Happen
+How Excess Roth IRA Contributions Can Happen

-The annual Roth IRA contribution limit for anyone under age 50 is $6,500 in 2023 and $7,000 in 2024.
-Individuals who are 50 or older can contribute an additional $1,000 catch-up contribution, for a total of $7,500 and $8,000, respectively.
+The annual Roth IRA contribution limit for anyone under age 50 is $6,500 in 2023, increasing to $7,000 in 2024.
+Individuals who are 50 or older can contribute an additional $1,000 catch-up contribution for a total of $7,500 and $8,000 respectively.

-You earned too much.
-A more likely reason is that you earned more for the year than you expected and have already funded your Roth IRA to the max.
-The law sets income limits on your eligibility for contributing to a Roth IRA, as well as on how much you can contribute if you are eligible.
-(Traditional IRAs, on the other hand, have no income limits on who can contribute, although your income can affect the extent to which your contributions will be tax deductible.)
+A more likely reason for over-contributing to a Roth IRA is that you earned more for the year than you expected and you've already funded your Roth IRA to the max.
+The law sets income limits on your eligibility for contributing to a Roth IRA as well as on how much you can contribute if you are eligible.
+Traditional IRAs have no income limits on who can contribute but your income can affect the extent to which your contributions will be tax deductible.

-For 2024, you can't contribute to a Roth IRA if your MAGI equals or exceeds $161,000.
-If it ranges from $146,000 to $161,000, you're eligible for a partial contribution.
-If it's below $146,000, you can contribute up to the limit.
+You can't contribute to a Roth IRA in 2024 if you're single and your MAGI equals or exceeds $161,000.
+You're eligible to make a partial contribution if it ranges from $146,000 to $161,000.
+You can contribute up to the limit if it's below $146,000.

-In the case of married couples filing jointly for 2023, you can't contribute to a Roth IRA if you make $228,000 or more.
-MAGI from $218,000 to $228,000 means you can make a partial contribution.
+Married couples filing jointly for 2023 can't contribute to a Roth IRA if they earn $228,000 or more.
+Having a MAGI from $218,000 to $228,000 means that you can make a partial contribution.
 You're eligible for a full contribution if your income is under $218,000.
-For 2024, those numbers and ranges are $240,000 or more (no contribution allowed), $230,000 to $240,000 (partial contribution), less than $230,000 (full contribution).
+Those numbers and ranges increase to $240,000 or more (no contribution allowed), $230,000 to $240,000 (partial contribution), and less than $230,000 (full contribution) in 2024.

 Bear in mind that IRAs are individual accounts, and spouses can each have their own Roths, if they qualify.

-Note that you can calculate your reduced Roth IRA contribution limit using worksheets in IRS Publication 590-A.
+A substantial pay raise or bonus might push you over these limits if you're close to them, resulting in an excess contribution.
+You can calculate your reduced Roth IRA contribution limit using worksheets provided in IRS Publication 590-A.

 3 Ways to Handle Excess Roth IRA Contributions